-Address: PSICC, Twin Lakes to Aspen, CO 81251, USA
+- Address: PSICC, Twin Lakes to Aspen, CO 81251, USA, United States

-Time Required: 03:00 Hrs
+- Time Required: 03:00 Hrs

-Family And Kids
+- Tags: Family And Kids

 The Independence Pass connects Aspen with its eastern neighbours.
 The iconic pass is situated on Highway 82 at an elevation of around 12 thousand feet.
 This route is full of scenic views of the mountains and valleys in Aspen.
 This is supplemented by the many nature trails and biking routes that surround the pass.
 There are rock climbing activities taking place here in the summer.
 Overnight camping spots are available on the Aspen side as well as the Lincoln Creek Road.
 You can explore the Grottos ice caves 9 miles east of Aspen or cliff jump off the Devil’s Punch Bowl waterfall.
 The pass is closed for vehicular traffic in winter, but you can rent a snowmobile or ski down the ice-covered path.

-Independence Pass Information
+Independence Pass Travel Tips

 - Be careful when riding through the pass.
 The road is quite narrow and traffics comes in from both the sides.
 Whatever be the vehicle you are riding, make sure not to overspeed.